yorick2/database-dump-php-cron/README.md

 # muliple-external-magento-database-download

 ## bash
-Bash will fetch a magento database from a group of your dev sites automatically removing old ones, so it can be fired nightly by a cron.
-Also for each site it will detect Wordpress sites directly in folders inside the magento website root (e.g. htdocs/blog)
+Bash will fetch a Magento 1 or Magento 2 or Wordpress database from a group of your dev sites automatically removing old ones, so it can be fired nightly by a cron.
+Also for each site it will detect Wordpress sites directly in folders inside the magento website root (e.g. htdocs/blog).

 ### Installation
 - add all the files in the bash folder onto your database storage server, no files need to go onto the dev server